NiketSingh09/school-management-python/README.md

 # 🎓 School Management System (Python)

 A simple and beginner-friendly **School Management System** built using Python.
-This project allows users to store student details using file handling and demonstrates basic concepts of Python such as input handling, loops, and file operations.
+This project allows users to store student details using file handling and demonstrates basic concepts of Python such as input handling, loops, and file operations..

 ---